bge1234/consolelog-comment-finder/README.md

-This function finds any tokens passed to it in an array of strings and prints out the number found to the console.
+This function searches a specified file for any tokens passed to it in an array of strings and prints out the number found to the console.